MetaSys-LISBP/IsoQ/README.md

-# IsoQ - Single analysis for metabolomics and isotopic studies
+# IsoQ - Single-sample metabolomics and isotopic analysis

 ## What is IsoQ?
-**IsoCor is a scientific software dedicated to the automated processing of metabolomics and isotopic MS measurements**.
+**IsoQ is a scientific software dedicated to the automated processing of metabolomics and isotopic MS measurements**.
 IsoQ corrects raw MS data (mass fractions) for naturally-occurring isotopes of all elements and purity of the isotopic tracer using IsoCor, and calculates metabolite concentrations